 South America is a fascinating continent to visit, here you can see remarkable ancient cultures, enjoy the atmosphere of the worlds best carnivals or relax on tropical beaches.
-Our website features hundreds of adventure tours, gap year programs and activities in destinations throughout the continent.
+Our website features hundreds of backpacking adventures, gap year programs and activities in destinations throughout the continent.
 There are so many places you could visit but Machu Picchu is our number one attraction to see, other highlights include experiencing Carnival in Brazil, relaxing in Easter Island, Chile, visiting the Salt Flats in Bolivia, getting close to wildlife in the Galápagos Islands and visiting Patagonia in Southern Argentina.
-Travelling in South America will be one of the most amazing experiences of your life and by using our website you can get inspiring ideas for what you can do and the types of options available.
+Travelling on a gap year in South America will be one of the most amazing experiences of your life and by using our website you can get inspiring ideas for what you can do and the types of options available.

 There is an established bus transport system connecting the whole of South America, thousands of travellers use this service every year and there are usually no problems or issues.
 Take a book or some entertainment as most journeys last around 4 - 20 hours!
 Also we recommend aiming to arrive in destinations in the morning or afternoon, sometimes it can be difficult and dangerous arriving in a new place late at night or in the dark.
 When you arrive at a destination always try to get an official taxi, most places have a professional taxi rank and sometimes when people approach you for a lift you will usually get charged more or you might be put at risk.